 This course will focus on advanced concepts in pharmacology in direct care roles in nursing education.
 Students will review basic principles of pharmacology with emphasis on safe administration, the major drug classes, patient education, and student/staff education.
 Upon completion of this course, students will be able to clinical reasoning in relation to pharmacology.

-Prerequisite: completion of NUR 520 or approval of Academic Advisor
+Completion of NUR601 or approval of Academic Advisor

-NUR 606 Advanced Pharmacology for Prescribers
+NUR606 Advanced Pharmacology for Prescribers

-This course will focus on advanced concepts of pharmacodynamics, pharmacokinetics, and pharmaco-therapeutics in the direct care role of the advanced practice registered nurse (APRN) in prescribing.
+This course will focus on advanced concepts of pharmacodynamics, pharmacokinetics, and pharmacotherapeutics in the direct care role of the advanced practice registered nurse (APRN) in prescribing.
 Students will examine pharmacologic principles across the lifespan and in various clinical practice settings with an emphasis on clinical reasoning, safe practices, and professional collaboration.
 Upon successful course completion, students will be able to provide rationales for appropriate drug selection and formulate holistic approaches to care across specific populations.

-Prerequisite: NUR520 and Acceptance in Nurse Practitioner concentration
+NUR503 and Acceptance in Family Nurse Practitioner concentration

-NUR 610 Advanced Procedures and Diagnostic Reasoning
+NUR610 Advanced Procedures and Diagnostic Reasoning